TheOnesThatWereAbroad/PodcastSummarization/paper/README.md

 # Notes about papers

+### TODO

+- Preprocessing:
+    - create *brass set*    (Boezio)
+    - Tokens that correspond to URLs, email addresses, @mentions, #hashtags, and those excessively long tokens (>25 characters) are directly removed from the summaries (Murro)
+    - Remove sponsorships (regex or classifier)  (Murro)
+    - need to have a maximum length of transcription of 1024 token.
+So use some sentence rank algorithm or just select the first 1024 tokens
+    - *Sentences rank* should select the most important sentences (TextRank, IDF, Hierarchical) (Boezio)
+    - Concat **categories** (Boezio)
+- Training: (Murro)
+    - BART/BART with Longformer attention
+    - RL loss
+- Prediction:
+    - Ensemble

 ### Summary

 - `dataset_paper.pdf` describes some useful preprocessing steps and some models like BART used as a baseline by Spotify, so we have to perform better than that!